at Chapel off Chapel from the 22nd - 27th of May, 2018

 Arrested by police in a totalitarian state, The Pillowman follows a short-story writer as he is brutally interrogated by two fierce police officers about the gruesome content of his stories, and their remarkable similarities to a number of child-murders that are happening in his town...

 McDonagh’s writing is ferociously poignant, searingly funny and savagely engaging.
 Concerned mainly with the power of literature and the dilemma of one’s legacy, The Pillowman presents audiences with a tragic vision of stunted and frustrated lives, punctuated with numerous twists and turns leaving you wishing for more.
 The play received the 2004-5 New York Drama Critics' Circle Award for Best New Foreign Play, and two Tony Awards for the production.
-It was nominated for the 2004 Evening Standard Award for Best New Play.

 “There is no doubt that the audience is seduced.
 The situation and its unravelling is intriguing… appreciate and admire what this young company has made of it: great production, direction and performances.
 This is Patalog’s second production.
 I look forward to the next one.”